Updated as of May 2019

 The company is Canada’s largest energy company with a market capitalization of $69 billion.
 Enbridge breaks down operations in five segments; Liquids Pipelines, Gas Pipelines & Processing, Gas Distribution, Green Power & Transmission, and Energy Services.
 The company has $3.6 billion of organic growth backlog and is expecting $13 billion worth of projects to come online through 2017, each of which will drive near term cash flow growth.

-Enbridge is one of Canada’s premier dividend growth companies having raised dividends for 21 consecutive years.
-It sports an impressive starting yield of 6.90% and has raised dividends twice in the past three quarters which is reflective of the management’s commitment to return capital to shareholders through increasing dividends.
-Over the medium term, management expects to grow dividends at an annualized rate of 10% through 2019.
+Enbridge is one of Canada’s premier dividend growth companies having raised dividends for 23 consecutive years.
+It sports an impressive starting yield of 5.46% and management is committed to return capital to shareholders through increasing dividends.
+Over the medium term, management expects to grow dividends at an annualized rate of 10% through 2020.

-The company is the largest energy infrastructure company in North America, engaged in the collection, transportation, processing and storage of oil and gas.
-Often criticized for its complicated structure, the company expects to consolidate all of its sponsored vehicles.
-Its offer to purchase all outstanding shares of Spectra Energy, Enbridge Energy Services and Enbridge Income Fund Holdings is expected to close by end of year.
+Enbridge is the largest energy infrastructure company in North America, engaged in the collection, transportation, processing and storage of oil and gas.
+Often criticized for its complicated structure, the company has consolidated all of its sponsored vehicles.
+It purchased all outstanding shares of Spectra Energy, Enbridge Energy Services and Enbridge Income Fund Holdings.

 Enbridge operates through five reporting segments – Liquids Pipelines (85% of 2016 EBIT), Gas Distribution (12%), Gas Pipelines and Processing (4%), Green Power and Transmission (4%), and Energy Services (-4%).

 Commodity sales accounted for 66% of total 2016 revenues, followed by transportation and other services (27%), and gas distribution sales (7%).
-The company typically enters into long-term contracts proving strong cash flow visibility.
+Enbridge typically enters into long-term contracts proving strong cash flow visibility.
 More than 95% of its revenue is insulated from volume and price risk.

 With more than six decades of existence, Enbridge operates the world’s longest crude oil and liquids network.
 It also owns interests in nearly 3,000 MW of renewable generation capacity.